geirem/econokindle/README.md

 # Economist Kindle Formatter.
 ## Purpose
-The purpose of this application is to read The Economist on a personal Kindle device.
+The purpose of this application is to read The Economist on your personal Kindle device.
 It downloads the latest edition to a mounted Kindle device.

 It is developed and tested using a Mac with Kindle Previewer 3 and Kindle Paperwhite.
 Testing for other platforms